theKIEgit/frameworks_and_languages_module/docs/assignment_report.md

 ### Introduction

-* a summary of what this report contains and why it might be useful to business directors and your engineering team (no direct marks, but without this your write-up has no identifiable purpose)
+* A summary of what this report contains and why it might be useful to business directors and your engineering team (no direct marks, but without this your write-up has no identifiable purpose)

 ### Framework Features (30 Marks)

-* Describe the features of the frameworks and languages and explain the problem that they are solving:
+Describe the features of the frameworks and languages and explain the problem that they are solving.

+* Headings
   * 3 * Server framework features (3 * 3 marks = 9 marks)
   * 2 * Server language features (2 * 3 marks = 6 marks)
   * 3 * Client framework features (3 * 3 marks = 9 marks)
   * 2 * Client language features (2 * 3 marks = 6 marks)

 * Each feature should contain (3 marks)
   * Technical description of the feature (40ish words - 1 mark)
+    * No technical terminology == no mark
   * A code snippet example demonstrating the feature (1 mark)
     * If you can additionally permalink to a snippet in your own code that would be additional supporting evidence
   * Explain the problem-this-is-solving/why/benefits/problems (40ish words - 1 mark)
+    * No technical terminology == no mark
   * Provide reference urls - to your source of information about the feature
     * references do not count towards word count.
     * No reference == No mark for this entire feature